 Degrees & Minors

-Degree requirements are posted in the official Undergraduate Handbook.
+Degree requirements are posted in the official HORT UG Manual 2019-2020.
 Students must meet requirements set forth in the Texas A&M University catalog which is current in the year of their first registration, and the catalog is updated on an annual basis.
 The official University Catalog for the current academic year can be accessed here.
 Degree Plans for the corresponding year of entry to Texas A&M can be found at the bottom of this page.

 Bachelor of Arts in Horticulture